onwardplatforms/agent-runtime-poc/README.md

 ## Agent Call Visibility

-The system provides immediate visibility into which agents are being called using the `ƒ(x)` notation.
+The system provides immediate visibility into the conversation between the runtime and agents.
 When an agent is invoked, you'll see:

 ```
 you → Say hello in Spanish
-ƒ(x) calling hello-agent...
+talking with the agent(s):
- ↪ runtime → hello in Spanish
+ ↪ runtime to hello-agent → hello in Spanish
- ↪ hello-agent → ¡Hola! ¿Cómo estás?
+ ↪ hello-agent to runtime → ¡Hola! ¿Cómo estás?

 runtime → The Spanish greeting "¡Hola! ¿Cómo estás?" means "Hello!
 How are you?"

 you → Say hello in Spanish and goodbye in French
-ƒ(x) calling hello-agent...
+talking with the agent(s):
- ↪ runtime → hello in Spanish
+ ↪ runtime to hello-agent → hello in Spanish
- ↪ hello-agent → ¡Hola! ¿Cómo estás?
-ƒ(x) calling goodbye-agent...
- ↪ runtime → goodbye in French
+ ↪ runtime to goodbye-agent → goodbye in French
- ↪ goodbye-agent → Au revoir et à bientôt!
+ ↪ goodbye-agent to runtime → Au revoir et à bientôt!
+ ↪ hello-agent to runtime → ¡Hola! ¿Cómo estás?

 runtime → In Spanish, you can say hello with "¡Hola! ¿Cómo estás?" and in French, you can say goodbye with "Au revoir et à bientôt!"
 ```

-This real-time visibility with consistent formatting helps you understand how the system routes and processes queries.
+This real-time visibility with a conversational format helps you understand the flow of information between the runtime and agents.

 ## Testing